MEDTRONIC DBS SYSTEM DEEP BRAIN STIMULATION FOR ESSENTIAL TREMOR

 We know it’s important that you have safe* access to MRI if you need this important test to diagnose a medical condition or injury.
 We offer the first full-body MR Conditional* DBS systems, which means it is safe* to have scans anywhere on the body with some Medtronic DBS devices under certain conditions.

-Deep Brain Stimulation development started in 1987 and Medtronic has been the leader in the field ever since.
+Development of DBS Therapy started in 1987 and Medtronic has been the leader in the field ever since.
 Medtronic DBS Therapy for Tremor Control was approved by the U.S. Food and Drug Administration in 1997.

 In the United States, Medtronic DBS Therapy is approved to treat some of the movement symptoms of Parkinson's Disease and some of the symptoms of essential tremor.
 Medtronic DBS Therapy is also approved under a Humanitarian Device Exemption† for dystonia and obsessive compulsive disorder.